jasikpark/jasik-xyz/content/first-drafts/index.md

 ## Shopping List:

 - **3** metal wall brackets to mount into the studs
-- **1** 6 foot plank of wood - at least 2 inches in thickness, 4 inches in width/depth
+- **1** 6-foot plank of wood - at least 2 inches in thickness, 4 inches in width/depth
 - **4** 45” / 3’ 9” legs — idk whether they will be wood or metal yet.
 Probably wood?

 ## Design: